Oh Doctor! (1917 film): Plot

-Young Dr. Holepoke (Arbuckle) arrives at the horse-racing with his teenage son (Keaton) and his wife.
+Young Dr. Holepoke arrives at the horse-racing with his teenage son and his wife.
 The doctor flirts with a nearby girl.
 He stabs his son in the knee with a pin so that his wife swaps seats and he ends up next to the girl.
 She asks what he specializes in and he gestures the poking of holes.

 A tipster Snapper whispers to the girl to bet all on "Lightning" and the doctor eavesdrops.

 He bets $1000 on Lightning with a dodgy character standing outside the clubhouse.
 The race begins.
 Lightning is last then runs the wrong way.
 His money is gone.
 "If we don't have an epidemic soon we will be out begging" he quips as he rips up the betting slip.
 They drive home to 31 Cemetery Way.

 He goes to his study and reads a letter from the funeral home, M. Balm Moribund, asking for a list of his critically ill patients.

 Meanwhile the tipster is in his own home talking to the girl and finds the doctor's calling card.
 They decide to lure him to their house and she calls him on the telephone and says she has accidentally drunk a bottle of shoe polish.
 En route to the girl he stops the car to listen to a soap salesman expounding the idea that using his soap will mean you never need a doctor and you will "live until you die".
 He gets out of the car and lets it run into the small crowd which is listening to the salesman.
 He whistles to his car and it comes back to him.

 At the girl's house the maid answers the door and watches as he diagnoses the girl.
 He brings cocktail ingredients out of his bag and mixes to drinks.
 She asks if it is "bottoms up time".